-s were visually inspected with the aid of here appropriate.
+Roofing including roof space Sloping roofs were visually inspected with the aid of binoculars where appropriate.
+Flat roofs were visually inspected from vantage points within the property and where safe and reasonable to do so from a 3m ladder externally.
 Roof spaces were visually inspected and were entered where there was safe and reasonable access, normally defined as being from a 3m ladder within the property.

-If this is not possible, then physical access to the roof space may be taken by other means if the Surveyor deems it safe and reasonable to do so.

-The roof is of a pitched design, overlaid with concrete tiles.
+Roofing including roof space If this is not possible, then physical access to the roof space may be taken by other means if the Surveyor deems it safe and reasonable to do so.
+The roof is pitched, overlaid with tiles and incorporates valley gutters.
+There are dormer projections to the front and rear roof slopes which have flat roofs overlaid in felt or similar material.
+I was unable to access to the roof space.